Bar Harbor, Maine: Tourism

-Recreational activities abound in Bar Harbor.
-The downtown is particularly alive in the summer and fall months due to its proximity to Acadia National Park.
-Outdoor activities in Acadia include hiking along trails or carriage roads, biking along the carriage roads, bird watching, and mountain climbing, with Cadillac Mountain being the highest point on the Atlantic seaboard.
+The population of Bar Harbor, and Mount Desert Island generally, increases dramatically from May through October with "seasonal" residents and tourists.
+Many come for Acadia National Park, with its hiking trails and carriage roads, providing opportunities for biking, bird watching, and mountain climbing, with Cadillac Mountain being the highest point on the Atlantic seaboard.

-Those interested in the marine life surrounding Mount Desert Island can go to the marina at the end of Main Street and sign up for tours that feature puffins, whales, seals, seabirds, and lighthouses, or for a general nature cruise.

-At low tide a sand bar is exposed that links the town to Bar Island.
+Maritime tours are available, on a wide variety of boats, introducing visitors to puffins, whales, seals, seabirds, lighthouses, even lobsters, illustrating the working waterfront side of Bar Harbor.

+The town has many historic houses, including large "cottages" along the shore, often converted to other uses today.
+To protect its housing supply for residents, citizens voted in 2021 to cap the number of vacation rentals in Bar Harbor.

-In 2012, the American Planning Association named the Village Green as one of their top ten Great Places in America for Public Spaces.
+In 2012, the American Planning Association named the Village Green one of their top ten Great Places in America for Public Spaces.

-Cruise ships arrive in the harbor from May through October (most often in September), with 154 ship visits and more than 222,000 passengers in 2018.
+Cruise ships visit Bar Harbor from May through October (most in September and October), with 154 ship visits and more than 222,000 passengers in 2018.
 The forecast for 2019 was 176 ship visits and more than 254,000 passengers.
+In November 2022, concerned about crowding and overtourism, the citizens of Bar Harbor voted for a citizens' initiative to cap cruise ship disembarkations to 1,000 per day.

 Bar Harbor also hosts many long-distance cyclists, as it is the eastern terminus of the Adventure Cycling Association's Northern Tier Bicycle Route (Anacortes, Washington, is the western terminus), and the northern terminus of its Atlantic Coast Bicycle Route (Key West, Florida, is the southern terminus).

-Ben & Bill's Chocolate Emporium, on Main Street (across from Cottage Street), is a popular location due to its lobster-flavored ice cream.
-It also has a lobster statue at its storefront.

-Several hotels are located on Main Street, including (at the corner of Main and West Streets) West Street Hotel, Ivy Manor Inn and Bar Harbor Grand.
-Off Main Street, there is Harborside Hotel, Bar Harbor Inn and Balance Rock Inn.
+Mount Desert Island Ice Cream, ranked among the best ice cream shops in the country, made the news in 2010 when President Obama and his family made a surprise visit for a treat.
+Ben & Bill's Chocolate Emporium, with its lobster-flavored ice cream and lobster statue, is a popular stop.